confluentinc/tutorials/session-windows/flinksql/README.md

 );
 ```

-The timestamp is an important attribute since we’ll be modeling user behavior and how many pages they view in a given session.
+The timestamp is an important attribute since we’ll be modeling how many times a given URL is visited in a given session.
 Also, because we are going to aggregate over time windows, we must define a watermark strategy.
 In this case, we use
 strictly ascending timestamps, i.e., any row with a timestamp that is less than or equal to the latest observed event
 timestamp is considered late and ignored.

 ## Compute the windowed aggregation

-Given the `clicks` table definition above, let’s figure out how many pages a user visits in a session.
+Given the `clicks` table definition above, let’s figure out how many times a given URL is visited in a session.
 You'll define an inactivity gap of 2 minutes to mark the end of a session.
-Otherwise, as users continue to click within 5 minutes, the existing session will continue to grow.
+As long as clicks to that URL keep arriving within 2 minutes of each other, the existing session will continue to grow.
 Let's observe user click behavior using a [session windowed table-valued function (TVF)](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sql/queries/window-tvf/#session).

 ```sql